bgroveben/learnAngularJS/README.md

 ### This is from Learn AngularJS

-I am at: Unit 2 - Directives
+I am at: Unit 3 - Services

 Each unit has its own directory nested under learnAngularJS.
 Find the index.html file and open it in your browser.